 Rolls-Royce Spectre Convertible

-A zero-emissions open top Rolls-Royce isn’t wild speculation!
+A zero-emissions open-top Rolls-Royce isn’t wild speculation!
 The Spectre is the spiritual successor to the Phantom Coupé, which had a convertible sibling, the Phantom Drophead Coupé.
 Thus, Rolls-Royce should introduce a convertible version of the Spectre in the coming years to fill the whitespace.
+With the departure of the smaller Dawn, the Rolls-Royce lineup currently lacks a convertible model, making it all the more compelling for the company to introduce a Spectre convertible in the foreseeable future.

 The Rolls-Royce Spectre Convertible should have nearly the same dimensions as the coupe, which is 214.7 in. long, 81.9 in. wide, and 61.4 in. tall.
 A long tail treatment could be technically possible, but Goodwood may save the tricks for a dramatic special edition or a future one-off.
-With a curb weight of 2,975 kg (6,559 lbs.), the Spectre is noticeably heavy, and the Convertible will likely be heavier from the roof’s folding mechanism.
+With a curb weight of 2,975 kg (6,559 lbs.), the Spectre is noticeably heavy, and the Convertible will likely be heavier from the roof’s folding mechanism and the added structural reinforcements.

 The Spectre Convertible should share the same powertrain, generating 430 kW (576 hp) and 900 Nm (664 lb.-ft.) of torque.
 A 0-60 mph sprint could take around 4.5 seconds.
 The battery pack will likely be repurposed, but while the Spectre has a WLTP range of 323 miles (preliminary), the Spectre Convertible’s WLTP range could be around 310 miles due to its weight and aero compromises.